Anne Shirley

 Anne Shirley is a fictional character introduced in the 1908 novel Anne of Green Gables by L. M. Montgomery.
-Shirley is featured throughout the classic book series, which revolve around her life and family in 19th and 20th-century Prince Edward Island.
+Shirley is featured throughout the classic book series, which revolves around her life and family in 19th century Prince Edward Island, in Canada, including the eventual adoption of a new surname.

 Conception

-During the conception of Anne of Green Gables, Montgomery was inspired by notes she had made as a young girl about two siblings who were mistakenly sent an orphan girl instead of the boy they had requested, yet decided to keep her.
-She drew upon her own childhood experiences in rural Prince Edward Island, Canada.
-Montgomery used a photograph of Evelyn Nesbit, which she had clipped from New York's Metropolitan Magazine and put on the wall of her bedroom, as the model for the face of Anne Shirley and a reminder of her "youthful idealism and spirituality."
+During the conception of Anne of Green Gables, Montgomery was inspired by notes she had made as a young girl about a man and a woman who were mistakenly sent an orphan girl instead of the boy they had requested, yet decided to keep her.
+She drew upon her own childhood experiences in rural Prince Edward Island.

+These experiences included her multiple stays in the house across the street, owned by Pierce and Rachael Macneill who had applied to adopt a boy from England but by mistake were sent (on September 22, 1892) a three-year-old girl named Ellen; by the age of six, Ellen Macneill had "long... shiny, reddish hair".
+Montgomery noted in her journal, "The idea of getting a child from an orphan asylum was suggested to me years ago as a possible germ for a story by the fact that Pierce Macneill got a little girl from one, and I jotted it down in my notebook."

+Montgomery also used a photograph of Evelyn Nesbit, which she had clipped from New York's Metropolitan Magazine and put on the wall of her bedroom, as the model for the face of Anne Shirley and a reminder of her "youthful idealism and spirituality."

 Fictional character biography

 Anne's early life

 Anne Shirley was born in the fictional town of Bolingbroke, Nova Scotia to schoolteachers Walter and Bertha Shirley (née Willis).
-No specific birthdate is given, but references in later works suggest her date of birth is 5 March 1866.
+No specific birthdate is given, but references in later works suggest her date of birth is 5 March 1865.
 Anne was orphaned as an infant of three months, when her parents died of typhoid fever.
 Without any other relations, Anne was taken in by the Shirleys' housekeeper, Mrs. Thomas.
 After the death of her husband, Mr. Thomas, Anne lived with the troubled Hammond family for some years and was treated as little more than a servant until Mr. Hammond died, whereupon Mrs. Hammond divided her children amongst relatives and Anne was sent to the orphanage at Hopetown.
 She considered herself as "cursed" by twins — Mrs. Hammond had three sets of twins whom Anne helped raise.